zhiqinlei/ProblemSolved/README.md

-# LeetCodePractice
+# Daily Practice
-A record of my leetcode practice
+A record of my solved problems

-Current Solutions:
-1. Two Sum
-104. Maximum Depth of Binary Tree